- Latin America

 How would you describe your standard of living?

-Decent for Expats
+Decent for an expat.

 In your opinion, how much does someone need to earn in order to live comfortably?